eschmar/gitflow/2-big-picture/readme.md

 git rebase master

 # Now first the commits from `conflict/a` will be applied and
-# a merge conflict arrises when the commits from `conflicts/b`
+# a merge conflict arises when the commits from `conflicts/b`
 # are re applied.
-The difference is, no _I_, the creator, am
+The difference is, that now the creator is
 # dealing with the merge conflict, instead of the maintainer.
 git mergetool
 git rebase --continue